 Junk food, on the other hand, robs us of energy physically, which ultimately slows our mind down.
 If you must have it, try to watch your portions and limit habits like fast food as much as you can.

 Sleeping is absolutely essential to cultivating a strong memory.
 If you are not refreshing your body physically on a regular basis, then your mental processes will undoubtedly suffer.
 For adults, eight hours of sleep a night is highly recommended.
-Here is a great article for tips and strategies that can help you achieve this.

 3. Be more social.